masogit/am-browser-doc/docs/features/insight.md

 In the Edit mode, you can create a flexible layout.
-Each block can be split by row or column.
-You can attach a Graph in each separated sector.
+Each block can be split into rows or columns.
+You can attach a Graph in each separated section.

 - Split row
 - Split column
 - Attach a Graph
 - Remove last element

  >Removing a function will remove its attached Graph or the last block.
-Block cannot remove itself.
+A block cannot remove itself.